Rapidly-Varying Speed of Sound, Scale Invariance and Non-Gaussian Signatures: Conclusion

 Many offspring projects naturally suggest themselves.
 Firstly, while our study of the non-Gaussianity focused on $P(X,\phi)$ scalar lagrangians, it would be interesting to consider the more general effective field theory framework proposed in~\cite{effinf}.
 From this point of view, the $P(X,\phi)$ predictions are a subset of all possible results --- hence we expect a wider spectrum of non-Gaussian features.
 Secondly, in light of the abundance of non-Gaussian features in our class of models, it will be enlightning to investigate the potential of near-future experiments such as Planck to detect some of the signatures described here, such as the strong title and the distinctive shapes.
 Moreover, we should push the non-Gaussian exploration further and calculate higher-point correlation functions in this framework.
 The shape and tilt of the trispectrum should offer more ways to break degeneracies between the different cosmologies studied here.

-{\bf Acknowledgments} We thank Niayesh~Afshordi, Robert Brandenberger, Maurizio Gasperini, Jean-Luc~Lehners, Alberto~Nicolis, Leonardo Senatore, Paul~Steinhardt, Gabriele Veneziano and especially Andrew~Tolley for many helpful discussions.
+{\bf Acknowledgments} We thank Niayesh~Afshordi, Robert Brandenberger, Maurizio Gasperini, Jean-Luc~Lehners, Alberto~Nicolis, Leonardo Senatore, Paul~Steinhardt, Gabriele Veneziano, Matias Zaldarriaga and especially Andrew~Tolley for many helpful discussions.
+We are grateful to Daniel Baumann for helpful feedback and for pointing out important typos in the original version of Eq. \eqref{gradzeta2}.
 The research of J.K. and F.P. at the Perimeter Institute is supported in part by the Government of Canada through NSERC and by the Province of Ontario through the Ministry of Research \& Innovation.\\